The processing of "special categories" of personal data is prohibited unless an exception set out in Article 9(2) applies.

 - archiving in the public interest, research and statistics(on the basis of Manx law or Union law applied to Island).

-Personal data relating to criminal convictions and offences is not classed as "special categories" but is separately defined in Article 10 of the Applied GDPR.
+Personal data relating to criminal convictions and offences is not classed as "special category data" but is separately defined in Article 10 of the Applied GDPR.
 Any processing of such personal data, can only be carried out in accordance with Article 10, i.e. under the control of official authority or when authorised by Manx law or Union law applied to Island.